fern4lvarez/piladb/README.md

 > _[pee-lah-dee-bee]_. _pila_ means _stack_ or _battery_ in Spanish.

-**piladb** is a RESTful database engine based on the [stack data structure]( https://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29).
+**piladb** is a lightweight RESTful database engine based on the [stack data structure]( https://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29).
-Create an ilimited number of stacks, which can contain any kind of supported data types.
+Create an unlimited number of stacks, which can contain any kind of JSON-compatible data types.

 Features